GabeDiniz/discord-bot-v2/README.md

 GIPHY_API_KEY="giphy-api-key"   # for random gif feature (from api.giphy.com)

 # Download the required libraries
-# > In the root directory of the project, run the install.ps1 file
+# > In the bin directory of the project, run the import.bat file
-.\install.ps1
+./import.bat
 ```

 # 💻 Tech Stack used for this Project: